-Daimler profit jumps to 4.4 billion euros, margin outlook up
+China, global recovery boost profit at automaker Daimler

-FRANKFURT, Germany (AP) — German car and truck maker Daimler AG says net profit rebounded strongly to 4.4 billion euros in the first three months of the year, as the global economic rebound and robust demand for high-priced luxury vehicles fattened the bottom line.
+FRANKFURT, Germany (AP) — German car and truck maker Daimler AG says net profit rebounded strongly to 4.4 billion euros ($5.3 billion) in the first three months of the year, as the global economic recovery and demand for the company’s lineup of luxury vehicles in China fattened the bottom line.

 The company on Friday raised its outlook for an important measure of profitability this year, saying that it now expected profit of 10%-12% on sales of its Mercedes-Benz cars, up from an outlook for 8%-10% in its last estimate.
 Strong profits on conventional vehicles are key to funding the huge investments in new technologies such as electric cars and digital services that are shaking up the auto industry.

 Chief Financial Office Harald Wilhelm said that “after this promising start, we are very confident that we can keep up the pace to improve our margins on a sustainable basis and at the same time expand our electric vehicle line-up.”
-He cited strong tailwinds for the company’s business in China.
+He said that earnings were boosted by a product mix weighted toward more-profitable vehicles, and by favorable pricing power.
+He cited tailwinds for the company’s business in China, a key source of sales for Mercedes.

 The company is accelerating its introduction of new electric vehicles; on April 15 it showed off the EQS, the battery-powered equivalent of its flagship S-Class large sedan.